 *For Appleton Area School District (Appleton, WI):

-Physical elementary educational toolkits will be ready in August 2020 for all elementary schools in the Appleton Area School District.
+Physical elementary educational toolkits will be ready when in-person school reopens for all elementary schools in the Appleton Area School District.
 Check with your school's media specialist in the LMC for more information and availability.

 “Voting for a Change – The Impact of the 19th Amendment on Our Community” is an interactive exhibit now open at the Neenah Historical Society through November 2020, located at 343 Smith Street in Neenah.